 How to wash fleece

-If you’re wardrobe or rucksack is just full of this miracle fabric, you’re probably wondering how to care for it properly.
+If your wardrobe or rucksack is just full of this miracle fabric, you’re probably wondering how to care for it properly.
 Well, here you go:

 - Always wash fleece according to the instructions on the garment